bluerobotics/retired-ardusub-docs/pages/raspberry-pi-setup.md

 ### Initial Setup

 All of this setup is completed on the command line.
 You must connect to the Raspberry Pi via SSH, using a client program like Putty or the Mac Terminal.
+The default password is `raspberry`.

-	ssh pi@192.168.2.2 -p 'raspberry'
+	ssh pi@192.168.2.2

 First, run `rpi-config` to expand filesystem and enable the camera.